 PSGY3024: Evolutionary Psychology

-My research revolves around the idea that theories from evolutionary biology can shed light on the human mind and human behaviour.
-In particular, I'm interested in the evolutionary origins of… read more
+My research revolves around the idea that theories from evolutionary biology can shed light on the human mind and behaviour.
+In particular, I'm interested in the evolutionary origins of human sex… read more

-My research revolves around the idea that theories from evolutionary biology can shed light on the human mind and human behaviour.
-In particular, I'm interested in the evolutionary origins of altruism and human sex differences.
+My research revolves around the idea that theories from evolutionary biology can shed light on the human mind and behaviour.
+In particular, I'm interested in the evolutionary origins of human sex differences and altruism.
 I also have a long-standing interest in the philosophical implications of evolutionary theory.

 How do nature and nurture conspire to produce average differences between men and women?
 How different are the sexes, anyway?
 Are we highly dimorphic like peacocks and deer?
 Or are we relatively monomorphic, like gibbons and sea dragons?